BudgetAirpods/InsanityRemastered/README.md

 **This mod is far from being done.
 This is only the first version.
 I have much more planned for this mod.**

 ## Additions:
+## Increased insanity cap to 100 instead of 50.

 **There are now three levels of insanity.
 High, Medium, and Low.**
    - As your insanity level progresses, you will experience more intense hallucinations.
 ### Sound Hallucinations: